-- 2.1 Keep written records of Safeguarding and welfare concerns and ensure a stand-alone file is created as necessary for children with safeguarding concerns - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home (KCSIE 2019) - 2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns - 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record. - 2.5 When a child leaves our school, the Designated Safeguarding Lead will make contact with the Designated Safeguarding Lead at the new school and will ensure that the safeguarding file is forwarded, separate from the main pupil file, to the receiving school within two weeks, or in advance of the child leaving, should the designated safeguarding lead deem appropriate.
+- 2.1 Keep written (or online) records of Safeguarding and welfare concerns and ensure a stand-alone file is created as necessary for children with safeguarding concerns - 2.2 Schools should have at least two emergency contacts for every child in the school in case of emergencies, and in case there are welfare concerns at the home (KCSIE 2021) - 2.3 Maintain a chronology of significant incidents for each child with safeguarding concerns - 2.4 Ensure such records are kept confidentially and securely and separate from the child's educational record. - 2.5 When a child leaves our school, the Designated Safeguarding Lead will make contact with the Designated Safeguarding Lead at the new school and will ensure that the safeguarding file is forwarded to the receiving school within two weeks.
 We will retain evidence to demonstrate how the file has been transferred; this may be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding records to the Education Social Welfare Service.